Call for a free consultation

 Zantac Attorneys

-If you or a loved one have been diagnosed with one or more of the cancers below after taking Zantac regularly, contact us for a free consultation.
+If you or a loved one have been diagnosed with one or more of these cancers in the last 3 years after taking Zantac for 2 or more years, contact us for a free consultation.

 • bladder cancer